anhmv/kendo/kendo-training-handbook/kamae-kamae-kata-and-osame-kata.md

 3. The hilt of the 竹刀 should be held at the very end.
 The overlapping of the small finger halfway over the end of the 竹刀 is an acceptable practice.
 However, never is the 竹刀 to be held with the hilt protruding from the heel of the left hand. \[**NB**: Holding a 木刀, the left hand should just reveal the 柄頭「つかがしら」\]
 4. The right hand should not grasp the 竹刀 directly below the 鍔「つば」.

+In 中段の構え, the 竹刀 held in the center place of the body with the tip projecting forward to the opponent.
+Below, details the correct positioning of the hands and 竹刀 in relation to the body and the opponent.

 1. The left hand is extended approximately the with of one fist \(10cm\) forward of the abdomen.
 2. The first joint of the thumb \(at the base of the thumb\) is in a direct line in front of the navel.